blunsford2017/Pup-Pictures/README.md

 ## Obsticales
 - ~~Getting the app images to appear next to the link.~~ FIXED!
 - ~~Last two links for APPS not fully working.~~ FIXED!
-- Change API to specific breed and getit to pull up just the picture not link.
+- ~~Change API to specific breed and getit to pull up just the picture not link.~~ FIXED!

 ## Future goals
-- Being able to pic a specific breed for random pics!
+- ~~Being able to pic a specific breed for random pics!~~ UPDATED!